hemant-girase/Flask-crud-operation/README.md

 # Flask-crud-operation
-This is the CRUD opeartion using pyhhon flask framework with SQLAlchemy
+This is the CRUD opeartion using python flask framework with SQLAlchemy